supervinneh/BetterKnucklesInteractions/README.md

 ### Gesture recognition
 I've made a tool which allows any user to easily create gestures and save them.
 In editor you can also couple these gestures to functionality in a Start-Update-Exit function based system.

+### How to install
+Download and install SteamVR from the asset store.
+#### The library will NOT work without it.
+Download the contents of the repo and import them into the Assets folder of your project.
+Make sure the resources folder is correctly merged with the resources folder your own project has (if it has one) The folders contained in the resources folder should be in the root of the resources folder.